shandianchengzi/angr-docs-zh_CN/docs/extending-angr/simprocedures.rst

 Hooking Symbols
 ---------------

-As you should recall from the :ref:`section on loading a binary <Loading a Binary>`, dynamically linked programs have a list of symbols that they must import from the libraries they have listed as dependencies, and angr will make sure, rain or shine, that every import symbol gets resolved by *some* address, whether it's a real implementation of the function or just a dummy address hooked
+As you should recall from the :ref:`section on loading a binary <加载二进制文件>`, dynamically linked programs have a list of symbols that they must import from the libraries they have listed as dependencies, and angr will make sure, rain or shine, that every import symbol gets resolved by *some* address, whether it's a real implementation of the function or just a dummy address hooked